patelpb96/GizmoElementTracers/README.md

 # Description

-Python package for reading and analyzing simulations generating using the Gizmo code, in particular, the FIRE cosmological simulations.
+Python package for reading and analyzing simulations that were generated using the Gizmo code, in particular, the FIRE cosmological simulations.

 ---